Urgent! Deadline of 19 May to object to "extinguishment" of ancient rights of way across West Oxford's floodplain! By post!

 - No proper explanation of alternatives, such as a timescale or guaranteed commitment

 THESE ARE MUCH LOVED AND ANCIENT RIGHTS OF WAY.
-DON'T LOSE THEM!
+THERE NEEDS TO BE CLARITY ABOUT THE PURPOSE AND PROCESS OF REMOVALS AND REPLACEMENTS.

 Public Meeting - Oxford Needs a Better Flood Scheme